-This December, the San-Francisco based FinTech company Ripple celebrates it’s fourth birthday, making it a veteran in the blockchain industry.
+Founded in 2012, the San-Francisco based FinTech company Ripple is a veteran in the blockchain industry.

 Aiming to improve financial transactions between banks by making them faster, cheaper and more reliable, Ripple has already managed to attract large financial institutions to the Ripple network, including Santander, BBVA and RBC.
 Just recently, Ripple made another large step in its expansion in Asia by announcing the plans for a new office in Singapore, today’s Asian hub for FinTech innovation.
 With a seasoned leadership team and the ever growing Ripple network, Ripple’s prospects look promising.

 Although Ripple offers a disruptive solution for a real problem, a large group of individual blockchain investors hold a grudge against the company.
 The major problem the blockchain community seems to have with Ripple is the fact that is completely centralized and that they’re aiming to boost efficiency for the global financial system.
 This is contrary to the beliefs of the die-hard blockchain community that wants to circumvent this (in their opinion) untrustworthy and irresponsible industry bu using cryptocurrencies and blockchain.

 Ripple’s sole purpose is to make transactions between financial institutions more efficient and has repeatedly stated that they’re not interested in facilitating transactions between individuals.

 What Does Ripple Do?

 Currently, our global banking system experiences numerous frustrations when making international financial transactions.
 We, as the bank’s clients, experience this when we transfer funds to parties in other countries as this can take 3 to 5 days.
 Taking a plane with a bag of money is still faster than most international transactions.